 - English Languge Centre

 Acadia University’s campus is beautiful.
-So beautiful, in fact, that we often hear this phrase, “I visited campus and fell in love.”
-Just steps beyond Acadia’s campus you can explore a rich, natural environment that includes the world’s highest tides, vineyards, woodland trails, and farmlands.
+So beautiful, in fact, that we often hear the phrase, “I visited campus and fell in love.”
+Words don’t do it justice.
+We hope you are able to visit soon and see for yourself.